 - HAMMOCK.
 These are fun for a day lounging on the boat.
 You can usually attach a hammock from the bow to the mast.
 You might also want to set it up for a day at the beach!
-These pack down small, so they don’t take up much space.
+These pack down small, and don’t take up much space.

 - SNORKEL MASK.
 Most charters will have a snorkel mask and fins.
-However, if you have the room, it can be nice to bring your own mask that you know fits, and (let’s be honest) several people haven’t spit inside.
+However, if you have the room, it’s nice to bring your own mask that you know fits, and (let’s be honest) several people haven’t spit inside.

 What Not to Bring